-Without a vaccine requirement in place, health care organizations are putting the health of their staff and their patients at grave risk, including children, who account for ~53% of COVID-19 cases in New Hampshire on January 26, 2022.
-The integrated services that health centers offer "all under one roof" include a wide range of pediatric services, family support programs, children's oral health, and childcare to the community.
+HB 1358 effectively eliminates one of the only methods health care organizations currently have to test for disease.
+Without the ability to test to prevent disease spread, health care organizations are putting the health of their staff and their patients at grave risk, including children, who account for ~53% of COVID-19 cases in New Hampshire on January 26, 2022.
+The integrated services that health centers offer "all under one roof" include a wide range of pediatric services, family support programs, children's oral health care, and childcare to the community.
 Pediatric patients make up ~25% of health centers' patient population, and many of these young patients are immunocompromised or too young to be vaccinated.
 Moreover, overall, a high proportion of health center patients are at high risk of severe illness and hospitalization if they were to get infected with the virus, including pregnant mothers, patients who are experiencing homelessness, individuals with complex chronic illnesses such as diabetes and heart disease, and cancer patients.